rucnyz/Windows-MCP/README.md

 - `Move-Tool`: Move mouse pointer.
 - `Shortcut-Tool`: Press keyboard shortcuts (`Ctrl+c`, `Alt+Tab`, etc).
 - `Wait-Tool`: Pause for a defined duration.
-- `State-Tool`: Combined snapshot of default language, browser, active apps and interactive, textual and scrollable elements along with screenshot of the desktop..
+- `State-Tool`: Combined snapshot of default language, browser, active apps and interactive, textual and scrollable elements along with screenshot of the desktop.
+Supports `use_dom=True` for browser content extraction (web page elements only) and `use_vision=True` for including screenshots.
 - `App-Tool`: To launch an application from the start menu, resize or move the window and switch between apps.
 - `Shell-Tool`: To execute PowerShell commands.
 - `Scrape-Tool`: To scrape the entire webpage for information.